KarrLab/obj_tables/docs/migration.rst

 Migration also assumes that a schema specified in a *schema repo* is stored in a single Python file whose name does not change over the time span of a migration.
 We call this file the *schema* file.
 Because it's stored in a Git repository, its versions are recorded in a directed acyclic graph of commits in the repository.
-These commits are used by migration to determine changes in the *schema* and migrate files in the *data repo*.
+These commits are used by migration to determine changes in the *schema* and migrate data files in the *data repo*.
 These concepts are illustrated in Figure 1 below.

 Changes to the schema repo can take many forms: